 The LifeInCheck Consumer Drug Take-Back Program wants to ensure that we all have a safe place to properly dispose of medication.
 LifeInCheck Consumer Drug Take-Back receptacles are available around the United States for drug disposal.
-Use this tool to enter your city/state or zip code and search radius to see a list of secure drug take-back locations close to you.

 When visiting a LifeInCheck Consumer Drug Take-Back receptacle, you’ll notice that it is quite easy to use.
 Open the receptacle drawer, place medications inside, and close the drawer to safely dispose of them.